brice/seven-adventure/Week5/README.md

 We can see in this example differences between atom (that match itself) and variable (that take values).

-* Pattern Matching also work with list :
+* Pattern Matching also work with list.

 Exemple :